NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 ![Tableau Dashboard Screenshot](./Tableau%20Dashboard%20Screenshot.png)

 # Project Background
-As an e-commerce sales data analysis, this project thoroughly analyses the sales data in the **trash bag category on Amazon US** to uncover critical insights that will help both existing and potential sellers in this category.
+As an e-commerce sales data analysis, this project thoroughly analyzes the sales data in the **trash bag category on Amazon US** to uncover critical insights that will help both existing and potential sellers in this category.

 Insights and recommendations are provided on the following key areas.
 - Sales trends by season, channel, product size, and brand.
 - Potential for sales growth or lost opportunities.
 - Blue Ocean for newcomers to enter the market.
-- Competitors analysis in product and price levels.
+- Competitors' analysis in product and price levels.

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/naoki.kojima/viz/AmazonTrashBag/Overview?publish=yes).